magento/devdocs/guides/v2.0/howdoi/checkout/checkout_address.md

 ### Add the shipping address renderer to the "Ship-To" block (optional) {#ship_to}

-On the Review and Payment Information step of checkout, the address selected by the shopper to be used for shipping is displayed in the **Ship-To** section for customer to make sure everything is set correctly.
+On the Review and Payment Information step of checkout, the shipping address is displayed in the **Ship-To** section for customer to make sure everything is set correctly.

 If you want your custom address type to be displayed here as well, you need to create an `.html` template for rendering it, and declare in the corresponding location in layout.